 Howard is committed to providing equal access to students with documented disabilities.
-To ensure your access to this course and to the program, students with disabilities may contact Office of the Dean for Special Student Services.
+To ensure your access to accommodations, students with disabilities may contact Office of Student Services.
 There you can engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
 Accommodations are not provided retroactively.
-Students are encouraged to register with DSS as soon as they begin the program.
-More information can be found online at https://www2.howard.edu/special-student-services/disabled-student-services or by contacting DSS at 202-238-2420.